 - Lake Ludaš is connected to the neighbouring Lake Palić by a channel which serves as a collector of sewage for Palić and its surroundings.
 Lake Ludaš is almost exclusively fed from Lake Palić.

-- Human modification of the water regime and high nutrient inputs from sewage and agricultural activities have fundamentally changed the character of both lakes.
+- Human influences and modification of the water regime and high nutrient inputs from sewage and agricultural activities have fundamentally changed the character of both lakes.

 - The objective of the project is to improve the quality of water in the Palić-Ludaš water sys-tem so that a “potentially natural state” can be established, taking into account that people live in the catchments of lakes and use the adjacent land.